weihaw08/duke/docs/README.md

 # User Guide
 Duke is a command line application for you to keep track of your tasks.

+## Prerequisites

+Ensure that you have Java 11 installed in your computer.

 ## Features

 ### Feature 1: Task Tracking